 ENGLISH AS AN ADDITIONAL LANGUAGE IELTS In Year 12, pupils for whom English is a second language are offered EAL lessons in preparation for the IELTS exam.
 Such lessons can be continued in Year 13 if still needed.
 The IELTS (International English Language Testing System) is an internationally recognised English language test for international pupils who wish to study in a UK university.
 Although the IELTS level required may vary depending on the university course, an overall academic IELTS score in the region of 6.5 is usually required.
 The IELTS assesses competence in four different skills: reading comprehension, listening comprehension, writing and speaking.
 Each section of the exam is worth 25%.
 As well as preparing for the exam itself, the course content also provides a good foundation for understanding and using academic English in other examination subjects.
-MUSIC A-level Music enables pupils to extend their knowledge and understanding of music, to create and develop their own musical ideas and to demonstrate technical, interpretative and communication skills through performing music.
+MEDIA STUDIES The OCR Media Studies syllabus was completely revised and updated last year.
+MEDIA STUDIES There are 3 components to the course: